jackcpennington/website/content/project/fifa21_classification/index.md

 * The minimum performace needed to reach the objective is and accuracy of 3.7% (as there are 27 categories, choosing randomly would have this accuracy)

 ## Getting the Data
-The data I will be using is the Fifa 21 Complete Player Dataset (https://www.kaggle.com/ekrembayar/fifa-21-complete-player-dataset/notebooks).
+The data I will be using is the [Fifa 21 Complete Player Dataset](https://www.kaggle.com/ekrembayar/fifa-21-complete-player-dataset/notebooks).
 This contains all the info of each player on the FIFA 21 game

 ```python